navigatr-app/navigatr-badge-framework/README.md

 ### Contribute to the Framework

-If you would like to contribute to the next version of the Framework or use it within your service offering please email [standard@navigatr.org](mailto:standard@navigatr.org).
+If you would like to contribute to the next version of the Framework or use it within your service offering please email [framework@navigatr.app](mailto:framework@navigatr.app).